datascopeanalytics/django-flux/README.rst

 Here's the situation.
-You're on a website that you think is pretty cool and you think it may be worth following them on Twitter (or RSS, Facebook, Google+, etc).
+You're on a website and you think to yourself, "whoa, this site is gnarly!
+I'd really like to stay up to date with this."
 You hesitate.
-Will you be inundated with irrelevant content?
+Will you be inundated with irrelevant content on Twitter, etc.?

 Although this information is readily available and often a click or two away, these additional clicks create an unnecessary barrier to